cap-js/docs/node.js/queue.md

 cds.context.on('succeeded', () => this.emit(msg))
 ```
 ::: warning No retry mechanism
-The message is lost if its emit fails, there is no retry mechanism.
+The message is lost if the emit fails.
+There is no retry mechanism.
 :::